 Mental Health & Self-Care

-Personally, I have found that exercise is amazing and relieving stress and also easing the symptoms of my own mental illness.
-I get it, when you’re down and feeling bad about yourself getting up to go to the gym or put energy into a workout is difficult.
-If you do it once, you’ll feel the benefits and you’ll want to do it again.
+Personally, I’ve found exercise to be the most beneficial and most stress-relieving.
+It has helped in easing many of my own symptoms.
+I get it, when you’re down and feeling bad about yourself it’s tough to get up and go to the gym.
+But if you do it once, you’ll feel the benefits and want to continue doing it.

-On top of enjoyable activities, going to the doctor and the dentist regularly will keep your body in proper working order.
-Your mind will be healthier when your body is healthy.
-Keeping yourself healthy and sane will boost the rest of your life.
+On top of having enjoyable activities to engage in regularly, going to the doctor and dentist will keep your body in proper working order.
+Your mind is much healthier when your body is healthy.

-If you hadn’t known, women are at a higher risk of developing mental illnesses.
-If you look at the following infographic, you can see how common mental illness is for us ladies.
+If you didn’t know, women are at a higher risk of developing mental illnesses.
+If you look through the following infographic, you can see how common mental illness is for us ladies.